cbmira01/Ollama-for-SQL-Server/readme.md

 ### Open the project in Visual Studio

+Build and run the test programs in Debug configuration.

+Build in Release to create an assembly for use on SQL Server.

 ### Deploy to SQL Server

 Sample SQL code is provided to declare the functions and link the CLR assembly.
+Make sure the deployment script knows where to find your release assembly.

 ## Usage

-This class exposes two functions that can be used in SQL Server:
+Class SqlClrFunctions exposes three functions that can be used in SQL Server:
-`CompletePrompt` and `CompleteMultiplePrompts`
+`CompletePrompt`, `CompleteMultiplePrompts` and `GetAvailableModels`

 ### CompletePrompt